 If you decide to apply for Chartered Biologist status we require either two years of CPD completed at the Royal Society of Biology at MRSB or FRSB level, or equivalent professional experience.
-Completion of the twelve competencies is required shown in Appendix 2.
-Usually this is simply through statements addressing each competency.
+Completion of the twelve competencies is required, these competencies are listed in Appendix 2.
+Usually this is simply through statements addressing how you meet each competency.
 Your proof of CPD if applicable is uploaded as PDF documents within your online application.